mattdesl/kami-demos/readme.md

-## kami demos
+## about

-Here is a collection of demos for Kami, a minimal WebGL 2D framework.
+[kami](https://github.com/mattdesl/kami) is a minimal 2D framework built on WebGL.
+It supports some essential GL utilities, and a highly optimized sprite batcher.
+The library is still in heavy development.

-## the demos
+## demos

+Below are some demos and tests for kami.

 - [normals](http://mattdesl.github.io/kami-demos/release/normals.html) - normal-mapped 2D images
 - [normals-pixel](http://mattdesl.github.io/kami-demos/release/normals-pixel.html) - retro graphics with normal maps